-A Lake Elizabeth platypus tour takes you deep into Victoria’s Otway Ranges.
+A Lake Elizabeth platypus tour with Otway Eco tours takes you deep into Victoria’s Otway Ranges.
 Not only will you likely spot one of Australia’s strangest and most elusive animals, you’ll do it in beautiful location.

 There is a little town on the edge of the Otway National Park called Forrest.
 It’s the sort of name that makes you imagine a place dotted with log cabins and streets that wind their way into heavily wooded hills.
 As we pulled up outside the general store at 5.30 in the morning it was still dark.
 We’d have to wait to see if the town lived up to its name.

 It was cold too.
-Even though it was late April there was still a noticeable chill in the air.
+Even though it was April there was still a noticeable chill in the air.
 When another car pulled up on the other side of the road, neither of us wanted to get out to see if it was our guide.
 There was only one way to decide.

 ‘Paper beats rock, out you get’.
 Nat smiled and nestled a little more deeply into the relative warmth of the car seat.
 I pulled down my beanie and opened the door.
 By the time I had let out a long steamy breath the interior light of the other car had come on and someone was walking towards me.

 ‘Steve?’
 I said hello and Ruby introduced herself.
 She was our guide for this dawn tour.
 She would hopefully be taking us to see our first platypus in its natural habitat.
 We were soon following behind her for the short drive to Lake Elizabeth.

 We spoke about how we had tried and failed to spot platypuses several times over the years.
 We mentioned that we had seen on the Platypus Tours website that there was a 95% chance of seeing them here.